codeigniter4/translations/CONTRIBUTING.md

 ## Extending Unit Tests

 Each language locale in this repository has a corresponding test class located in `tests/Language/` folder.
 These test classes test individually the language sets for its completeness and precision.
-However, the test class `Translations\Tests\AllLocalesTranslationTest` tests **ALL** locales at once.
-This is used for a full-blown testing of all language sets.

 When adding a new locale for translation, the following steps should be followed strictly: